 But for all its darkness and rage, for all its comedy and hi-jinks and acerbic one-liners, the true value of the Lethal Weapon franchise comes in its family element, a component that has become largely lost in the slickly barren action movies of the 21st century, which seem to market the genre’s once sentimental self-awareness as a joyless commodity.
-The happy-go-lucky way in which movies like Lethal Weapon approached their violence may have been about as far away from reality as anything today, but they did it with a smile; not as a means to justify that violence, but as a means to provide the kind of entertainment that forged action movies with heart.
+The happy-go-lucky way in which movies like Lethal Weapon approached their violence may have been about as far away from reality as anything today, but at least they did it with a smile; not as a means to justify that violence, but as a means to provide the kind of entertainment that forged action movies with heart.

 By the time Lethal Weapon 2 came around, the once isolated Riggs was a fully-fledged member of the Murtaugh homestead.
 Not only does he waltz around the house as if it were his own, Murtaugh’s wife, Trish (Darlene Love), does his laundry, and even shares the kind of heart-to-heart moments that transcend the macho boundaries of Rog an Martin’s relationship.
 Even daughter Rianne (Traci Wolfe), once enamoured with Martin’s handsome facade, is now like a younger sister to him.

-As the series evolved, Donner and Black would focus more on this element, and rightly so, for even when the studio called for its next big-money extravaganza and the action and jokes grew inevitably repetitive, the audience grew closer to the movie’s expanding cast, who in the end become almost like family, a feeling punctuated by Lethal Weapon’s 4‘s fitting finale, which sees the cast gather in the hospital for an extended family photo, leading to final credits that feature real-life polaroids of not only the best moments in the series, but also behind the scenes images of cast and crew members who themselves had become like family.
+As the series evolved, Donner and Black would focus more on this element, and rightly so, for even when the studio called for its next big-money extravaganza and the action and jokes grew inevitably repetitive, the audience grew closer to the movie’s expanding cast, who in the end become almost like our own family, a feeling punctuated by Lethal Weapon’s 4‘s fitting finale, which sees the cast gather in the hospital for an extended family photo, leading to final credits that feature real-life polaroids of not only the best moments in the series, but also behind the scenes images of cast and crew members who themselves had become like family.

 In an interview for the thirty-year reunion of the original movie in 2017, Mel Gibson said of the cast’s relationship.
 “I think it was at a time in our lives when — something just clicked.”
 Smiling next to him, longtime fictional and real-life partner-in-crime Danny Glover added, “I think you can say anything you want about the films, but I think the relationships got better and better over that period of time.”